mrico-dev/LRDE-v1ca-active-learning/README.md

 The repository contains most of the work done at LRDE on the subject of "Active Learing on Visibly One-Counter Systems".

-The report of my research work is not yet available here due to copying issues, but here is all my code related to active learning on automata.

 The goal of the program is to be able to get a Visibly One-Counter Automaton from a teacher who has knowledge over a language.
+The explanation of the algorithm can be found in the *Report.pdf* file

 The *angluin_regular/* directory contains a python version of Angluin's algorithm working on regular languages.
 The *one_counter/* directory contains two sub-directories: the *python/* and *cpp/* directories.
 They contain a Python and C++ implementation of the algorithm.